kornia/kornia/docs/source/geometry.camera.pinhole.rst

 The camera rotation and translation are expressed in terms of Euclidean coordinate frame, also known as the *world coordinates system*.
 This terms are usually expressed by the joint rotation-translation matrix :math:`[R|t]`, or also called as the extrinsics parameters matrix.
 It is used to describe the camera pose around a static scene and translates the coordinates of a 3D point :math:`(X,Y,Z)` to a coordinate system respect to the camera.

-The `PinHoleCamera` class :math: expects the *intrinsics parameters matrix* and the *extrensics parameters matrix* to  be of shape `(B, 4, 4)` such that the *intrinsics parameters matrix* has the following format:
+The :class:`PinholeCamera` expects the *intrinsics parameters matrix* and the *extrensics parameters matrix* to  be of shape `(B, 4, 4)` such that each *intrinsics parameters matrix* has the following format:

 .. math::
     \begin{bmatrix}